pxrrybella/pxrrybella/README.md

 <div align="center">
 <h2>Nice to meet you 🌸</h2>
 <p><i>My name is Isabella, I'm a Full Stack Java Developer with knowledge on JAVA, Javascript, Springboot, MySQL, HTML, CSS, SASS and Bootstrap.
-Some.
-Python too.
+Some Python too.

 But I'm mainly focused on developing web apps with React.js, I've learned React.js, Redux and I'm currently studying Next.js.